Turkish War of Independence: Consolidation through congresses

-Momentum was now on the nationalists' side.
-A plot by a loyalist Ottoman governor to arrest Kemal before the Sivas Congress lead to the cutting of all ties with the Ottoman government until a new election would be held in the lower house of parliament, the Chamber of Deputies.
+Momentum was now on the Nationalists' side.
+A plot by a loyalist Ottoman governor and a British intelligence officer to arrest Kemal before the Sivas Congress led to the cutting of all ties with the Ottoman government until a new election would be held in the lower house of parliament, the Chamber of Deputies.
 In October 1919, the last Ottoman governor loyal to Constantinople fled his province.
-Fearing the outbreak of hostilities, British troops evacuated from the Black Sea coast and Kütahya.
+Fearing the outbreak of hostilities, all British troops stationed in the Black Sea coast and Kütahya were evacuated.
 Damat Ferid Pasha resigned, and the sultan replaced him with a general with nationalist credentials: Ali Rıza Pasha.
-On 16 October 1919, Ali Rıza and the nationalists held negotiations in Amasya.
+On 16 October 1919, Ali Rıza and the Nationalists held negotiations in Amasya.
 They agreed in the Amasya Protocol that an election would be called for the Ottoman Parliament to establish national unity by upholding the resolutions made in the Sivas Congress, including the National Pact.

 By October 1919, the Ottoman government only held de facto control over Constantinople; the rest of the Ottoman Empire was loyal to Kemal's movement to resist a partition of Anatolia and Thrace.
 Within a few months Mustafa Kemal went from General Inspector of the Ninth Army to a renegade military commander discharged for insubordination to leading a homegrown anti-Entente movement that overthrew a government and driven it into resistance.